tawasta/account-invoicing/account_invoice_commission/README.rst

 Account invoice commission
 ==========================

-* This module add a commission field to the Invoice
+Add a 'commission paid' field for invoices and invoice lines

 Configuration
 =============